 Situate the plant with some protection from wind to prevent damage to foliage and stems.
 In the landscape, ravenna grass makes a lovely mass planting, can be used as erosion control, makes a soothing barrier plant, or may be part of a cutting garden.
 It has few pest or disease issues but is prone to some fungal diseases.

 This hardy grass is a very tolerant and stoic plant.
 It can withstand almost anything the average landscape can throw at it, but it does not thrive in overly wet soils, although it does need consistent water.
 A drip system is ideal for irrigation, where overhead watering can create fungal issues.

 The plumes persist well into winter, adding dimension and interest.
 Some gardeners believe pruning is part of good care for ravenna grass.
-This is not necessarily true, but can make for a tidier plant and allow new spring foliage room to grow.
+This is not necessarily true but can make for a tidier plant and allow new spring foliage room to grow.
 If you choose to prune the plant, do so in early spring, cutting the entire stems and foliage back to 6 inches (15 cm.) from the crown.
-In areas prone to reseeding, such as the Pacific Northwest, remove the plumes before they are ripe to prevent seed from spreading.
+In areas prone to reseeding, such as the Pacific Northwest, remove the plumes before they are ripe to prevent the seed from spreading.